 4. Distress Painted Furniture Using Vaseline | Apply Between Paint Layers

 The red and turquoise cedar chest is the first project I used the Vaseline distressing technique....that was back in 2013.

 The shabby dresser is by far my most controversial piece.
-To me it was awesome.
+To me, it was awesome.
 I wish I still had it.
 I know it's not for everyone.
-It would look totally different to you if I had staged it in front of a solid color wall instead of that busy brick.
+It would look totally different if I staged it in front of a solid-colored wall instead of that busy brick.

 That's it for me.
-Hope you liked this tour through the past and the fan favorites.....for good or bad.
+I hope you liked this tour through the past and the fan favorites.....for good or bad.
 Kathy